Retina Care

 How long does the initial consultation take?

-Please allot two hours for the consultation, including diagnostic procedures.
+Please allow two hours for the consultation, including diagnostic procedures.

 How are the vitreous and the retina related?